antonvh/UartRemote/MicroPython/ESP32/README.md

-# REPL on second UART not working
+# Remotely importing modules
 The ESP32 micropython only has a single REPL prompt working properly on UART0 (the primary UART used for uploading firmware).
-Consequently, the commands in the `UartRemote` library for starting and stopping the remote REPL do not work.
-We used the remote REPL for uploading Python code to the remote micropython instance.
+Consequently, the commands in the `UartRemote` library for starting and stopping the remote REPL do not work and we can not use the remote REPL for uploading Python code to the remote micropython instance.

 A simple solution would be to initate the code on the ESP32 as `main.py` and have it executing upon reset.
 This does not allow to change the software running on the ESP32 without reprogramming it.

 Therefore, we came up with the following idea.
 By saving the different programs on the ESP32 as seperate modules, the remote side can choose which module it should load.
 The loaded module populates the list of remote commands with the functions that it implements.
 After that the remote commands can be `call`-ed by the remote side.
-In this way wthe remote side can decide at run time which commands it can execute on the ESP32.
+In this way the remote side can decide at run time which commands it can execute on the ESP32.

 # Usage of remote loading of modules
 We illustrate the way this works by giving an example.